 By the way, LORAN is an acronym for LOng Range Aid to Navigation (LORAN) and operated by several countries in North America, Europe and the Pacific rim.
 LORAN-A operated in the 2 MHz band, and LORAN-C at 100 kHz.
 The service was phased out in the 1990s in favor of the new GPS navigation system that offered better accuracy and coverage.
 The station on South Caicos was in operation from July of 1959 to December of 1980—just 21 years.

 Station Personnel 1968–1969

 The crew members were rotated almost every month as they finished their one-year tour of duty.
 This is a list of personnel that I can remember.
-The photo on the right is one that I took for a station Christmas card as described below.
+The photo below is one that I took for a station Christmas card as described below.

 Christmas Card Photo—December 1968

 - LTJG C. T. Vaughan 1968 - 1969*